How business lawsuit insurance can protect you

 You drive a leased service van to check on a client’s data servers at an offsite location.
 During the trip, you miss a stop sign and accidentally hit another driver.
 The other driver isn’t injured, but their vehicle has moderate damage.
 When the driver sues you to recoup the repair costs, your HNOA policy pays for your legal defense and court-ordered judgment.

-Every tech company faces a variety of business risks, and liability lawsuits can catch business owners by surprise.
+Every small business faces a variety of business risks, and liability lawsuits can catch business owners by surprise.
 Even if you’re not at fault, the costs of a lawsuit can quickly add up.

 Liability insurance is your best defense against a business lawsuit.
 Speak with one of our expert agents to evaluate your risks and find the right policies for your business and your budget.